 your protected health information that we are required to make without your permission:

-In certain circumstances, we are required by law to make a disclose of your health information.
+In certain circumstances, we are required by law to make a disclosure of your health information.
 For example, state law requires us to report suspected child abuse or neglect.
-Also, we must disclose information the Department of Health and Human Services, if requested, to prove that we are complying with regulations that safeguard your health information.
+Also, we must disclose information to the Department of Health and Human Services, if requested, to prove that we are complying with regulations that safeguard your health information.

-We may use or disclose information from your record if we believe it is necessary to prevent or lesson a serious and imminent threat to the safety of a person or the public.
+We may use or disclose information from your record if we believe it is necessary to prevent or lessen a serious and imminent threat to the safety of a person or the public.
 We may report suspected cases of abuse, neglect, or domestic violence involving adult or disabled victims.

 Use or disclosure of

 your protected health information that we are allowed to make without your permission: